 For small animals acupuncture needles are basically painless.
 The larger needles for large animals may cause minor pain.
 In all animals, once the needles are in place, there should be no pain.
 Most animals relax and may even feel sleepy.
 Acupuncture treatment causes some sensation.
 The tingles, cramps, or numbness that occur in humans may be uncomfortable to some animals.

 Is acupuncture safe for animals?

-How long do acupuncture treatments last and how often are they given?
+How long do treatments last and how often are they given?

 How should I choose an acupuncturist for my animals?

-- Your veterinary acupuncturist must be a licensed veterinarian.
+- A veterinary acupuncturist must be a licensed veterinarian.

 - Your veterinary acupuncturist should have formal training in the practice of acupuncture for animals.
-(For example, the International Veterinary Acupuncture Society is the only accredited certification program for veterinary acupuncturists.)
+(The International Veterinary Acupuncture Society is the only accredited certification program.)